Ugon/odd-hunter/README.md

 * less effective when keys are scattered randomly across all partitions

 #### Build process, jar packaging
-As this is a toy project the build and deployment processes are not optimized.
+As this is a toy project build and deployment processes are not optimized.
 Improvements that could be made include producing smaller jar files (eg. jar that is sent to EMR does not need to include all 3 Main objects) and automating the process.
 Creating ephemeral EMR cluster and tearing it down after the job is finished could also be considered.